shivannis/xandr-docs-public/xandr-docs/articles/monetize/discovery.md

 ---
-title : Microsoft Monetize - Discovery
+title: Microsoft Monetize - Discovery
-description : Discovery is an optimization component that helps line items meet their goals as quickly as possible. ms.date: 10/28/2023
+description: Discovery is an optimization component that helps line items meet their goals as quickly as possible. ms.date: 10/28/2023
 ---